bihealth/hlama/README.md

 Note that OptiType is a Python 2 program while HLA-MA is a Python 3 program.
 We recommend installing the dependencies OptiType, Yara, and RazerS3 using Bioconda.
+Futher, you can now also install HLA-MA into the same conda environment.
 You can skip this step if you have already installed the prerequisites and placed them in your `$PATH`.

 The following commands will install Miniconda2 (for Python 2) in `~/miniconda2`.